adfinis/virtesk/doc/virtesk-tc-connectspice.rst

 The former name was ``connect_spice_client``.

-Amoothei-tc-connectspice consists of two programs:
+Virtesk-tc-connectspice consists of two programs:

--  **amoothei-tc-connectspice-main**: Main program as described above.
+-  **virtesk-tc-connectspice-main**: Main program as described above.
--  **amoothei-tc-connectspice-shutdown-vm**: Called by systemd on thinclient `shutdown <start-and-stop-management.html>`__.
+-  **virtesk-tc-connectspice-shutdown-vm**: Called by systemd on thinclient `shutdown <start-and-stop-management.html>`__.
 Will shutdown the VM asssigned to the thinclient if configured to do so.